• How to Make a Five-year Plan

-1. List all of the values that come to your mind.
+1. Brainstorm Bonanza: List all the values that pop into your head – no filter!

 Sample list of values: